Download Careers360 App

 4. Describe how hormones control human reproductive cycles.

-There would have been control of processes such as gametogenesis, ovulation, and the menstrual cycle by hormones like FSH, LH, estrogen, and progesterone.
+Hormones control of the processes such as gametogenesis, ovulation, and the menstrual cycle by hormones like FSH, LH, estrogen, and progesterone.

 5. Describe the selective advantage provided by sexual reproduction compared to asexual reproduction.